Solar Panel Cost Guide in Olio, IL (2023 Update)

 • Expansive service area

-• Some reported communication issues
+• Some reported issues with customer service

 EcoWatch's Olio, IL Solar Cost FAQs

-Should I lease or buy solar panels in Olio?
+Is it better to lease or buy solar panels in Olio?

-Leasing solar panels can be an attractive choice, as it commonly comes with low or $0 upfront payments.
-The drawback is that you won't be able to save as much.
-If you lease, you don't own the system, so you can't claim any incentives and your home value won't increase.
+Leasing solar panels can be an attractive choice, as it usually comes with low or $0 upfront payments.
+The drawback is that you won’t be able to save as much.
+If you lease, you don’t own the system, so you can’t claim any incentives and your home value won’t increase.
 Buying solar panels is a better option if you want to maximize your savings.

-How many solar panels do I need to power my home?
+How many solar panels should I get to power my home?

-The exact number of solar panels you need depends on your household energy consumption and the amount of sunlight your roof gets.
-You can look at your energy bills for the past year to get an idea of the solar system size you'll need.
-The average household has to install between 20 and 35 panels to cover their typical energy usage.
+The exact number of solar panels you need depends on your household energy needs and the average daily sunlight your roof gets.
+You can take a look at your energy bills for the past year to get an idea of the solar system size you'll need.
+The average household has to buy between 20 and 35 panels to cover their typical energy usage.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.